3m5/coco/README.md

 # welcome to CocoJS
-a simple JsvaScript MVC Framework developed by 3m5.
-Media GmbH <www.3m5.de>
+a simple JavaScript MVC Framework developed by 3m5.
+Media GmbH <<www.3m5.de>>

 based on dejavu class model
-use handlebars template engine use jQuery for DOM-manipulation use ES6 standard
+use handlebars template engine use jQuery for DOM-manipulation use ES6 standard - precompiled by babel

 this framework is a npm module, use